ZeC-bit/Sentiment-Analysis/README.md

 1. Crawling the information from the website of stock news (http://www.aastocks.com/en/stocks/news/aafn-company-news) and created news repository by extracting the data from html content.
 The crawling data fields are Headline, Releasing Time, Company Name, Stock Code, Abstract, and Polarity.

+2. Performing sentiment analysis utilizing data extracted by using Machine Learning algorithms particularly focused on traditional neural network, and BERT by splitting datasets into 80:20 for training datasets and validation datasets.

+3. Implementation of various interpolation, optimization algorithms with error analysis, revealed with graphs utilizing Pyplot.
+Started this project as I have an interest on creating intuitive graphs, and reports from different statistical formula and tools to enhance logical approach to analyzing data.